akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Hot Standby

 If all writes occur to one replica the other replicas are not started there might be many replicated events to catch up with when they are later started.
-Therefore it can be good to activate all replicaswhen there is some activity.
+Therefore it can be good to activate all replicas when there is some activity.

 This can be achieved automatically when `ReplicatedSharding` is used and direct replication of events is enabled as described in @ref[Direct Replication of Events](#direct-replication-of-events).
 When each written event is forwarded to the other replicas it will trigger them to start if they are not already started.